didier-durand/AgentEvolver/docs/launcher.md

 ## Persistent service management and logs

-Services launched with flags like `--with-appworld`, `--with-exp-maker`, etc., are started via a companion process manager built on `beyondagent.utils.daemon.LaunchCommandWhenAbsent`.
+Services launched with flags like `--with-appworld`, `--with-exp-maker`, etc., are started via a companion process manager built on `agentevolver.utils.daemon.LaunchCommandWhenAbsent`.

 What this gives you: